 Long papers (45 minutes)

 Long papers should be 30-35 minutes in length with 10-15 minutes for questions.
 Please submit a 500 word abstract.
-Long papers will typically be based on research or a more in-depth investigation.
+Long papers will typically be based on completed and evaluated research or a more in-depth investigation.
 They may be reporting on projects (local, national or international) which focus on research, development, dissemination or evaluation.

 Workshops sessions (1 hour)